Associate Director of Advocacy & Strategy

 Christina oversees a variety of initiatives at WJP, including the organization’s efforts to engage in partner work in ways that are transformative and healing.
 Christina serves as a key advisor on WJP’s strategic growth, and spearheads the organization’s efforts to collect and disseminate data related to women’s incarceration and leadership.
 Prior to joining WJP, Christina was a nonprofit consultant and served as adjunct lecturer at Columbia School of Social Work and Stony Brook University School of Social Welfare.
 Christina also served as the Brooklyn Borough Coordinator at Court Appointed Special Advocates NYC (CASA), which provides advocacy services for youth in foster care, and worked at the Incarcerated Mothers Program of Edwin Gould Services for Children and Families where she supervised frontline staff and oversaw all aspects of service provision.
 She is a founding board member of City Living, NY, and a longtime member of the Coalition for Women Prisoners, co-chairing its Incarcerated Mothers Committee for five years.
 Christina is a licensed social worker, and holds a Master of Science in Social Work from Columbia University, and a Bachelor of Science in Social Welfare from SUNY Albany.

-Jess spearheads WJP’s operations efforts and social communications strategy, including designing operational infrastructure and overseeing website and social media for the organization.
-Jess develops and implements WJP’s social media campaigns, fields external inquiries, coordinates events, manages various other administrative needs, and serves as a dynamic “chief troubleshooter.”
-Before joining WJP, Jess infused a lifelong passion for the arts, a love for computer technology, and a commitment to social justice into roles in sales, business management, and arts administration with organizations including Marriott, Google, and the School of Visual Arts.
-She is known for developing and executing artful, tech-forward and scalable solutions for organizations looking to expand their capacity and scope, communicate more efficiently, and work with less stress and redundancy.
+Jess leads WJP’s operations and digital communications efforts, including designing and implementing operational infrastructure and digital strategy, spearheading WJP’s social media platforms, managing the organization’s website, and overseeing administrative needs.
+Prior to joining WJP, Jess worked in sales, business management, and arts administration with organizations including Marriott, Google, and the School of Visual Arts, bringing into every role a lifelong passion for the arts and a commitment to social justice.
+She is known for developing and executing artful, tech-forward and scalable solutions for organizations looking to expand their capacity and scope, communicate more efficiently, and work with minimal stress and redundancy.

 Co-Founder & Co-Director